swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 If there is no explicit lifetime dependency, we will automatically infer one according to the following rules:

-**For methods where the return type is `~Escapable`**, we will infer a dependency against self, depending on the mutation type of the function.
+**For methods where the return value is nonescapable**, we will infer a dependency against self, depending on the mutation type of the function.
 Note that this is not affected by the presence, type, or modifier of any other arguments to the method.

 **For a free or static functions or initializers with at least one argument,** we will infer a lifetime dependency when all of the following are true:

-* the return type is `~Escapable`,
+* the return value is nonescapable,
 * there is exactly one argument that satisfies any of the following:
-  - is either `~Copyable` or `~Escapable`
+  - is either noncopyable or nonescapable, or
   - has an explicit `borrowing`, `consuming`, or `inout` convention specified

 In this case, the compiler will infer a dependency on the unique argument identified by this last set of conditions.

 **In no other case** will a function, method, or initializer implicitly gain a lifetime dependency.
-If a function, method, or initializer has a `~Escapable` return type, does not have an explicit lifetime dependency annotation, and does not fall into one of the cases above, then that will be a compile-time error.
+If a function, method, or initializer has a nonescapable return value, does not have an explicit lifetime dependency annotation, and does not fall into one of the cases above, then that will be a compile-time error.

 ## Source compatibility